 In the past, the primary goal of students is to be employed in a large corporation after they graduate.
 This is not the case these days.
 The millennial generation is the most entrepreneurs.
 Students these days have realized that getting a degree in college is not an assurance that a company will hire them after they graduate.
 Young people nowadays want to be their boss and own their own business.
 But most students do not succeed as entrepreneurs.
+“While there has been some funding for start-ups based on academic research, there has been no direct funding to universities to support student entrepreneurship”, says Dr John Whelan, MD of Trinity College Dublin.
 Here are seven tips that most students who are starting their own business usually forget.

 Tip #1: Acquire The Proper Mindset.